itsapi/pycraft/README.md

 The C renderer is likely to be faster than the Python renderer, but to use it you must compile it first.
 To do this run the command: `python3 setup.py build` in the root of the repository.
 Then run the game as normal, and go in to the settings to swich the renderer.

 Please report any bugs in the C renderer, or differences between the Python renderer and the C renderer, in the issues.

+## Contributing

+We welcome pull requests or issues for bug reports/fixes or new feature ideas!
+Help us make the game more fun :D